LaunchCodeEducation/intro-to-programming-csharp/src/chapters/css/structure.rst

 .. index:: ! stylesheet

-.. _linking-css-to-html:

 .. admonition:: Note

-   Creating a CSS stylesheet in Visual Studio is very similar to creating an HTML page.
+   Creating a CSS stylesheet in Visual Studio is very similar to :ref:`creating an HTML page <creating-html-in-vs>`.
-   Select your project, add a either a new file or new item (mac or windows, respectively).
+   Select your project, add a either a new file or new item (Mac or Windows, respectively).
    Select Empty **CSS** file and name it ``styles``.

    You will need to manually add the link as seen in the code snippet above.